matthew-yamaguchi/matthew-yamaguchi.github.io/essays/good_questions.md

 ### Here is an example of a bad question from Stack Overflow: ###
 ![A bad question from Stack Overflow](/images/bad_question_SO.png)

+What makes this a bad question?
+First of all, this is not a question, but rather a request for someone to do their work.
+In addition to this, the user showed no effort in searching for the solution to their problem.

 ### And here are the responses to this post: ###
 ![Responses to the bad question](/images/bad_answer_SO.png)

-This question was not a question, but rather a request for someone to do their work.
 As expected, many people were not very happy to see this type of question pop up on Stack Overflow.
+If the post was worded differently, the user might have gotten well-constructed answers instead of hate.

 ## How can we ask good questions? ##

 We know a few traits that can make a question dumb, so how do we change that same question to make it a good one?
-A good question will:
+Remember those people in high school that would ask others for the answers to the homework?
+You could categorize these people into two groups.
+In the first group, we have the people who spent the last five minutes before class trying to do the homework.
+In the other, the people who spent a few hours the previous night going through their notes and trying to figure out the answer.

+The first person might say something along the lines of:
+* "Hey, did you do the homework last night?
+Can I see your answers?"
+* "Can I copy your homework?"
+The second person will say:
+* "Hey, I was having troubles with problem #XX last night.
+I spent a few hours but I didn't get anywhere, could you help me?"
+* "Could you explain how to do #XX?
+I got up to here on the problem but then I got stuck."

+Personally, I'd be much more eager to help the second person because they seem more eager to understand the concepts and find a solution.
+To come up with a good question, we should:
 * Be clear so the person responding knows what the issue is and how to help
 * Be polite, as we should show courtesy to those who are spending the time to consider an answer
-* Show that you've put some effort into finding a solution to your question
+* Show that we've put some effort into finding a solution to our question

 There are many other traits that can make a question good, but I believe these are some of the crucial details.